-To ensure that all County statutory and regulatory planning documents are consistent and up-to-date and to conduct reviews and consider amendments to the Plan as required When this Plan or any part thereof takes effect, the Land Use Bylaw of Westlock County shall be amended, if necessary, to conform to this Plan.
-The Municipal Government Act outlines the procedure for an amendment to the Municipal Development Plan.
+6.1.1.1 When this Plan or any part thereof takes effect, the Land Use Bylaw of Westlock County shall be amended, if necessary, to conform to this Plan.
+6.1.1.2 The Municipal Government Act outlines the procedure for an amendment to the Municipal Development Plan.
 When reviewing proposals for amendment, Council shall ensure that the change is in agreement with the plan goal and objectives.
 Council should require that a request for an amendment be made in writing.
 The submission should also address the reasons for the amendment and conformity with the Plan's goals and intent.
 When reviewing an amendment, Council should consult with any agencies it feels may be of assistance.
-Planning is a continuous process and it is important that the Municipa Development Plan be monitored, reviewed and updated in order to ensure that the planning needs of the County are being met.
-A review may be appropriate when: (a) changes in economic, social or technical developments occur, (b) a new Council is elected, or (c) an amendment to the plan is made.
+6.1.1.3 Planning is a continuous process and it is important that the Municipal Development Plan be monitored, reviewed and updated in order to ensure that the planning needs of the County are being met.
+A review may be appropriate when: a. changes in economic, social or technical developments occur; b. a new Council is elected; or c. an amendment to the plan is made.
 A major review should be undertaken at least once every five years.